collective/collective.sendinblue/README.rst

 Features
 --------

-- multiple accounts support : you can link more than one Sendinblue account to your site
+- multiple accounts / lists support : you can link more than one Sendinblue account to your site
 - archive link : you can provide an URL that points to archives (that you manage manually)
 - reCaptcha on subscription portlet to avoid spammers